ujjawal-khare/income_manager/README.md

+Note:- Consider description as one word only as \n is not working in submit button

 -> CSV format - income/expense description amount
 -> First column should have income or expense only
 -> Show a textarea where the user can input the CSV string, along with a submit button - Done